6.1 Exponential and Logistic Population Growth

 Learning Objectives

-By the end of this section, you will be able to:
+By the end of this section, you will be able to do the following:

-• Explain the characteristics of and differences between exponential and logistic growth patterns
+- Explain the characteristics of and differences between exponential and logistic growth patterns.

-• Give examples of exponential and logistic growth in natural populations
+- Give examples of exponential and logistic growth in natural populations.

-• Define carrying capacity (K) and determine if a change in carrying capacity has occurred in a population.
+- Define carrying capacity (K) and determine if a change in carrying capacity has occurred in a population.

-• Determine how competition might impact population growth
+- Determine how competition might impact population growth.

 Population ecologists make use of a variety of methods to model population dynamics mathematically.
 These models can be used to accurately describe changes occurring in a population and better predict future changes.
 Certain models that have been accepted for decades are now being modified or even abandoned due to their lack of predictive ability, and scholars strive to create effective new models.
-In this chapter we will introduce 2 seminal and relatively simplistic population growth models (e.g. exponential and logistic growth models) to get us started exploring how populations change over time.
+In this chapter we will introduce two seminal and relatively simplistic population growth models (e.g., exponential and logistic growth models) to get us started exploring how populations change over time.

 Exponential Growth